Palash90/site-assets/blogs/build-your-own-nn/README.md

 Time taken (optimized): 12.845µs
  ```
-We can clearly see that the optmized method performs the task faster than the naive method, that too for very small input tensors.
+We can clearly see that the optimized method performs the task faster than the naive method, that too for very small input tensors.
 If we increase the number of rows and columns in both the input matrices, we'll see a much larger benefit of using the optimized method:

 ```text
 $ target/release/build-your-own-nn